 Njegos Mausoleum on Mount Lovcen

-In the Lovcen National Park, you can visit the tomb of the poet, philosopher, prince-bishop and statesman Petar II Petrovic Njegoš.
+In the Lovcen National Park, you can visit the tomb of the poet, philosopher, prince-bishop, and statesman Petar II Petrovic Njegoš, a national hero of Montenegro.
 Born in Njeguši, a village at the base of Mount Lovcen, he was the one who turned it into a symbol of national identity.
 After his death, Njegoš was buried in a mausoleum on the top of Mount Lovcen.

 Njegos Mausoleum is the highest in Europe.
 After climbing the 461 stairs which take the guests from the parking lot to the Mausoleum and the summit of Mount Lovcen, one finds themselves at 1,749 m above sea level.